Steve Spagnuolo’s defense frustrated Tom Brady in a Super Bowl. They’ll meet up again Sunday.

 “I’ve been around Tom numerous times, and I’ve never brought up a Super Bowl or our games versus them,” Eli Manning, whose Giants twice won Super Bowls against Brady and the Patriots, told the New York Post last year.
 “He actually brings it up.
 It still bothers him a little bit, especially the ’07 one when they had the chance to go down as the greatest team of all time.”

+Brady confirmed that Monday.
+“That game,” he admitted, “is one of my least favorite football memories.”

-In that game, the Giants’ defense brought Brady to the ground five times in a 17-14 stunner, stopping an offense that had averaged 36.8 points with Brady connecting with Randy Moss for 23 touchdowns during the regular season.
-But a Patriots-Giants Week 17 meeting, a 38-35 victory by New England, taught the Giants something.
+In the game, the Giants’ defense brought Brady to the ground five times in a 17-14 stunner, stopping an offense that had averaged 36.8 points and a Brady-Randy Moss connection that produced 23 touchdowns during the regular season.
+But a Patriots-Giants meeting in Week 17, a 38-35 victory by New England, taught the Giants something.

-“We were walking off of the field after the game, and it was Justin Tuck, as we walked through the end zone of Giants Stadium, he said, ‘Coach, if we get the chance to play those guys again, let’s just line up our top four guys and let us get after Brady,’ ” Spagnuolo, who was Andy Reid’s linebackers coach when the Patriots beat the Eagles in Super Bowl XXXIX, said during a 2015 Philadelphia radio interview.
+“We were walking off of the field after the game, and it was Justin Tuck, as we walked through the end zone of Giants Stadium, he said, ‘Coach, if we get the chance to play those guys again, let’s just line up our top four guys and let us get after Brady,’ ” Spagnuolo said during a 2015 Philadelphia radio interview.

 The Giants’ road to the Super Bowl that year began in Tampa, and Spagnuolo recalled it as “one of the scariest games in that run for me. … It was really hot.
 We played the Patriots the week before.
 We had a couple guys get injured.
 We had already clinched.
-Most teams, to [then] coach [Tom] Coughlin’s credit, we went after that game to win it, and we lost a couple guys in the process.
+Most teams, to Coach [Tom] Coughlin’s credit, we went after that game to win it, and we lost a couple guys in the process.
 And the heat down there I thought would really get to us.
 But our guys, they rose up to win that game.”

 The Giants went on to beat the Cowboys and Packers on the road.